 - Clinical science

-Slipped capital femoral epiphysis (SCFE) refers to the posterior and inferior displacement of the femoral head in relation to the femoral neck at the proximal femoral growth plate.
+Slipped capital femoposterior and inferior displacement of the femoral head in relation to the femoral neck at the proximal femoral growth plate.
 It occurs most commonly in adolescent males.
 While the etiology is not entirely understood, multiple risk factors such as obesity and endocrine disorders have been identified.
 SCFE may have an acute or insidious onset, with hip pain, limping, and restricted movement of the affected hip.
 If the patient is unable to walk then the SCFE is considered unstable, which increases the risk of complications such as avascular necrosis.
 Conventional x-ray confirms the displacement.
-Surgical fixation of the femoral head is the only treatment.
+Surgical fixation of the femoral head is the only treatment.iphysis (SCFE) refers to the

 - Most common hip disorder in adolescents